KP386 (Corinthian version of Crétoise 1 Amphora) [permalink]

 Fabric: 2.5YR 7/8, light red; (exterior surface): 5YR 7/6, reddish yellow.
 Hard, fine fabric with common to few, poorly sorted, rouned to subangular, white and gray inclusions.
 Probably Corinthian.

 One large fragment preserves most of one shoulder, entire neck and rim, and one entire handle.
 Three nonjoining fragments preserve opposite lower handle attachment and small part of handle.
-Extensive chipping on rim and breaks, large crack at handle attachment.
-Black speckling.
+Extensive chipping on rim and breaks; slightly, extensive abrasion; large crack at handle attachment; worn breaks.
+Black speckling across surfaces.

 Published as